Which Home Cooling System is Best – Learn How to Beat the Heat!

 Whole House Fans

 Whole house fans hide up in your attic to blow air directly out of the house.
 They work by pulling air in the house up through a system of louvers into the attic via an exhaust fan and pushing the air outside.
 The fans can either be mounted with the louver, or installed in the roof or exterior wall of your attic.
-As air is forced out of the house, new air comes flowing into the house creating a cooling breeze everywhere.
+As air is forced out of the house, new air comes flowing into the house creating a cooling breeze everywhere while you contact the an air conditioner repair service to get your ac up and ruuning.

 - Creates a nice cooling breeze throughout the house.